 The second major treatment alternative for ESRD is kidney transplantation.
 The first kidney transplant was performed in 1954.
 Transplantation involves removing a healthy human kidney from a donor and surgically placing it into the body of a person with renal failure.
 This single kidney will expand to handle the workload of two healthy kidneys.
 Although not a cure for renal failure, transplantation frees the individual from dialysis treatments and the necessary fluid and dietary restrictions that accompany it.
 An individual interested in receiving a transplant must be in good overall health, and other factors such as age and emotional outlook must be considered.
 A transplant surgeon, transplant coordinator and other members of the health care team will discuss with you in great detail the risks of surgery, success rates, costs, side-effects of the medications and the actual procedure and recovery process.

 Most patients who receive a kidney transplant do not need to have their own kidneys removed.
-However, long-standing problems such as chronic infection or uncontrolled high blood pressure may require a separate hospitalisation to remove the kidneys prior to transplantation.
+However, long-standing problems such as chronic infection, kidney stone disease or uncontrolled high blood pressure may require a separate hospitalisation to remove the kidneys prior to transplantation.
 This procedure is called a bilateral nephrectomy.

 Three factors while considering in Transplantation: